debhere/debhere/README.md

 ⌛ This is Debmalya Mondal (Deb), having over a decade (12 years) of experience in Fintech industry.
 I have served many roles starting from back-end Java developer to QA Lead and currently executing my responsibilities as Technical Business Analyst specialized in Capital Markets, Wealth Management domain.

 💻 While my role demands of me having significant understanding of the underlying technology of the system, I too personally have a genuine belief of continuous learning of new technology trends.
-There are a few technology drivers that are literally revolutionalizing the Banking & Financial Sector (BFS), Machine Learning is something that draws the maximum interests in me.
-I learnt (or still learning) ML concepts and recently started my 👉 [blog](https://medium.com/@wetechfin) on fintech trends.
+There are a few technology drivers that are literally revolutionalizing the Banking & Financial Sector (BFS), Machine Learning is something that draws the maximum interests in me and hence I learnt (or learning) ML concepts.
+Recently, I have started my 👉 [blog](https://medium.com/@wetechfin) to discuss on the upcoming trends that are literally changing the fintech business landscape.

 📚 Outside of work, I love reading books.
 During my school days I read a lot of fictional books by Saratchandra Chatterjee or Rabindranath Tagore like renowned novelist.
 However, since last couple of years I read mostly self improvement non-fiction books.
 The latest book I read is "The Tipping Point" by Malcolm Gladwell.
 Few of my favourite books which I feel everyone should read are "Atomic Habits" by James Clear, "Ikigai" by Hector Garcia & Francesc Miralles and "The Psychology of Money" by Morgan Housel.